ornwipa/traveling_salesman/README.md

 # Traveling Salesman Problem

 Definition from wikipedia:
-> The travelling salesman problem (TSP) asks the following question: Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?
+> The travelling salesman problem asks the following question: Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?

 There are a finite set of vertice (cities) and a finite set of edges (connection between cities).
 Each edge has an associated distance `d > 0`.
 That distance can be travel time, kilometers or the monetary cost associated with traveling from one city to another.

-To solve the TSP as mixed integer linear problem (MILP), one way is the Miller–Tucker–Zemlin formulation.
+To solve as mixed integer linear problem, one way is the Miller–Tucker–Zemlin formulation.

 ## Requirement